 Due to explosive growth in Park City and increasing Federal and State regulations, additional land and financial capital must be allocated for the expansion of operational and administrative needs in order to continue the current Level of Service (LOS) provided by Public Works and Public Utilities.
-Park City's greatest assets include the built infrastructure and natural environments which offer a truly world class experience and lifestyle.
-Management of these assets and the services provided by Public Works and Public Utilities has provided the foundation for our unprecedented success and we must prioritize and invest in securing the long term Public Works and Public Utilities resource needs to achieve Council's vision and goals.
+Park City's greatest assets include the built infrastructure and natural environments, which offer a truly world-class experience and lifestyle.
+Management of the assets and services provided by Public Works and Public Utilities has provided the foundation for our unprecedented success.
+We must prioritize and invest in securing the long term Public Works and Public Utilities resource needs to achieve Council's vision and goals.
 Required resources include adequate space for equipment and material storage, employee workspaces, training and meeting spaces, and customer service.
 To continue the current LOS in the face of these challenges, we must expand our physical operational space and provide the tools, resources, and basic administrative needs for staff at all levels.

-Staff has not finalized a detailed study or design but it is estimated that the Public Utilities Team (Water, Streets, and Storm Water) will need at least 5 acres of space to contain existing equipment, materials, and administrative needs.
+Staff is continuing to work on a detailed study and design.
+The Public Utilities Team (Water, Streets, and Storm Water) will need space to contain existing equipment, materials, and administrative needs.
 This area would include enclosed equipment storage; a laydown yard for material, equipment, storage, and staging; administrative space; and customer access.
+Staff is continuing to evaluate all options to meet the City's needs.
+This project and funding option will be discussed during the budget process.

-Staff is also proposing the construction of a small operational storage reservoir.
-Water storage provides the ability to equalize peak flows and provide redundancy.
-This smaller storage reservoir would be a part of our existing Rockport Water Importation System which the City spent over \$45M on over the past 10 years.
-This importation system is critical to the water supply for Park City both in the summer peak months and during the snowmaking season.
-However, there is a large amount of risk associated with this water supply as it relies on an extremely large pump station near Rockport Reservoir and approximately 14 miles of high pressure pipeline to transport water to Quinns WTP.
-Failure of any of this infrastructure or a short term water quality upset condition in the Weber River upstream of Rockport Reservoir would compromise this critical water supply.
-A large water storage reservoir, would significantly mitigate this risk by storing water that could be treated at Quinns WTP.
-It is likely that even if the Rockport system failed, several of the City's other sources would continue to produce water and water stored in this reservoir could supplement the water supply for several days and in most cases several weeks.
-In a major event when power to the entire City is lost, water stored in this reservoir could still be treated as Quinns WTP has a generator capable of running the entire treatment and pumping process.
+Staff is also proposing the construction of a small operational storage basin.
+Water storage provides the ability to equalize peak flows, provide redundancy, and address raw water line and water treatment operational needs.
+This storage basin would be a part of our existing Rockport Water Importation System, which the City spent over \$45M on over the past 10 years.
+This importation system is critical to the water supply for Park City, both in the summer peak months and during the snowmaking season.
+However, there is a large amount of risk associated with this water supply, as it relies on an extremely large pump station near Rockport Reservoir and approximately 14 miles of high pressure pipeline to transport water to Quinn's Water Treatment Plant (WTP).
+Failure of any of this infrastructure, or a short term water quality upset condition in the Weber River upstream of Rockport Reservoir would compromise this critical water supply.
+A large water storage reservoir would significantly mitigate this risk by storing water that could be treated at Quinn's WTP.
+It is likely that even if the Rockport system failed, several of the City's other sources would continue to produce water, and water stored in this reservoir could supplement the water supply for several days, and in most cases, several weeks.
+In the event that power to the entire City is lost, water stored in this reservoir could still be treated, because Quinn's WTP has a generator capable of running the entire treatment and pumping process.
+The storage basin also provides a facility to address operational needs, such as a raw water line pigging/swabbing, receiving location, and a receiving basin for Quinn's Junction Water Treatment Plant decant and backwash treatment systems.